ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/1250_ViewChannelMembers.png)

-Section 20: Add your peer for Org2 to the channel
+Section 20: Join your peer for Org2 to the channel
 =================================================

 And now, for the *coup de grâce*, the finishing stroke of this lab, you will join *Org2's* peer to the channel: